Carl Cincinnato

 When few people in our immediate family or group of friends have migraine to the same degree of severity as ourselves it is easy to feel isolated at times.
 It’s also hard to keep up with what is happening in different areas to change the status quo – to increase research, improve treatments and advocate for the support and rights of those with migraine disease.

 The good news is that momentum continues to build for migraine.
 The media is covering migraine and headache disease, new treatments, patient stories.
 The upcoming Migraine World Summit will provide updates on those topics from world experts.
-But, what is being done on the policy front?

-Load images to view.
 Top L to R: Migraine World Summit Team Members take on the Hill.
 Dr. Shapiro briefing advocates at Headache & Migraine Policy Forum lunch.
 Middle: Wendy Bohmfalk at NC Congressional office.
 Bottom L to R: Advocates in front of the Capital.
 Retweet from HOH by Representative Adams.

-The founder of the Alliance for Headache Disorders is Dr. Robert Shapiro who had a fantastic interview at the Migraine World Summit in 2018 about the impact of stigma and the urgent need for advocacy in headache.
+The founder of the Alliance for Headache Disorders is Dr. Robert Shapiro who had a fantastic interview at the Migraine World Summit about the impact of stigma and the urgent need for advocacy in headache.
 You can login to watch the full interview or preview the interview here.

 Back to top